-The Dangers of the Obesity Epidemic Affects Us All
+The Obesity Epidemic and Its Health Dangers Affects Us All

 The Obesity Epidemic

 Unless you live in some remote jungle, you are well aware that there is a dangerous upward trend in the number of Americans who are medically reported as obese.
 If the trend continues, over 40% of the American population will be obese by the year 2030.
 While in 2012, reports began to show that Americans may have slowed the rush towards a dangerous obesity epidemic that rivals any other type of epidemic in its intrinsic dangers, and although the figures show a slow down from the 1980s and 1990s, the figures are still huge, figuratively and literally.
 This is still a dangerous Obesity Epidemic looming and it affects us all.

 A recent report has shown that obesity is affecting the longevity rates of all Americans, although there are differences by areas of the country.
 Some areas, in fact compare, to countries in other parts of the world and in some cases, America comes out the loser.